DevExpress/devextreme-documentation/concepts/05 Widgets/ResponsiveBox/05 Size Qualifiers.md

-When choosing the layout for a specific screen, the widget considers the screen's size qualifier.
+When choosing the layout for a specific screen, the UI component considers the screen's size qualifier.
 There are four size qualifiers in all.

 <table class="dx-table">
     <tr>